CM-IV/CM-IV/README.md

 ![Raspberry Pi](https://img.shields.io/badge/-Raspberry%20Pi-C51A4A?style=flat-square&logo=Raspberry-Pi)

 - 🔭 I’m currently working on my Bachelors in Computer Science.
-- 🌱 I’m currently learning Computer Security principles and techniques.
+- 🌱 I’m currently learning about writing Discrete Mathematics and Number Theory Proofs.
 - 👯 I’m looking to collaborate on full stack applications involving Node APIs with PostgreSQL Databases.

 <!--- 🤔 I’m looking for help with ...-->